J&K national highway closed after snowfall in Ramban

 India

-Banihal, Dec 20: The Jammu-Srinagar national highway was closed for traffic on Friday after snowfall in Jawahar tunnel area in Ramban district that left over 1,000 vehicles stranded, an official said.
+Banihal, Dec 20: The Jammu-Srinagar national highway was closed for traffic on Friday after a snowfall in Jawahar tunnel area in Ramban district that leftover 1,000 vehicles stranded, an official said.

 Snowfall, closed highway leads to fuel shortage in Kashmir